chris-armstrong/dynaglue/README.md

 This is what I'm aware of - I'm sure there is much more:

-* *It is highly opinionated about how data is stored.* Using this for existing applications is going to require a data migration (at least until we work out a way to implement a more flexible storage mechanism)
+* *It is highly opinionated about how data is stored.* Using this for existing applications is going to require a data migration at the very least
-* *The current design makes the use projected attributes on GSIs impossible* to control return value size.
-This could be achieved with a completely different storage pattern, which I want to examine in more detail.
+* *It is impossible to use projected attributes on GSIs with the current data layout* *to control index storange and return value size.* This could be achieved with a completely different storage pattern, which is probably going to happen
 * *No support for update expressions or filter expressions.* No reason AFAIK that prevents these from being added.
-They just need a sensible API :-)
+They just need an API :-)
 * *Only string types for values used to build indexes.* Obviously numbers and dates are useful for sort key expressions, but they require more sophisticated handling